JuanBindez/replam-contrib/README.md

 <details open><summary><strong>English summary</strong></summary>

-This repository contains the replam project, a system for managing resource backups and their retention plans.
+This repository contains the replam project, a system for managing computing resource backups and their retention plans.
 The idea of retention plans and rules contained here are part of a technical test for a Python Backend Developer job.

 <br>